thegridelectric/gridworks-protocol/docs/types/i2c-multichannel-dt-relay-component-gt.rst

     - Description: ComponentAttributeClassId.
 Unique identifier for the device class.
 Authority for these, as well as the relationship between Components and ComponentAttributeClasses (Cacs) is maintained by the World Registry.
     - Format: UuidCanonicalTextual

+**ConfigList**:
+    - Description: Channel Config List.
+A list of the ChannelConfigs for the data channels reported by the actors associated to this component's relays (actors specified in the RelayConfigLlist)

 **RelayConfigList**:
     - Description: Relay Config List.
 Information about which actors control each relay, and the relay wiring state: (normally open, normally closed, double throw).